oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

       echo 'not found'           # status 1 means not found }

-It's meant for external commands that "return" true / false / fail, rather than pass / fail.
+It's meant for external commands that "return" more than 2 values, like true / false / fail, rather than pass / fail.

 ## Shell State